filiphazardous/blog2/README.md

 because strapi isn't able to start until mariadb accepts connections.
 This is not a problem, the strapi instance will just try to start over and over until the database is available.

+## Rebuild some aspect of the environment
+If you need to trigger a docker image rebuild, eg because you changed the package.json file, this can be done with `npm run rebuild:vue` (or  strapi or mariadb).
+If you want to rebuild all images, that'- as easy as `npm run rebuild`